-Generally, centres had applied the reading mark schemes very accurately and the majority of centres' marking was confirmed.
+Generally, centres had applied the reading mark schemes very accurately and there were few instances where moderators reported disagreeing centres' standards.
 Where questions required interpretations, centres had usually annotated the response with reference to the assessment criteria, which was very helpful to the moderation process in confirming the centre's judgements.
 However, the moderation team did report some issues surrounding the over-rewarding of AO2 questions.
 Centres are advised that if the word or phrase is repeated, or the explanation is not embedded in the context of the text, or does not explain the key word(s) then that does not meet the AO2 criteria.
-Equally, there were some teaching issues evident in the Gold Step surrounding questions that involved distinguishing between content and structural or presentational devices.
+At Silver Step, there was some over-rewarding noted for Reading 2, Question 4, where students were rewarded for reasons that were not embedded in the text.
+There was also a trend of teaching the 'Not Sure' response with two positive reasons and two negative reasons.
+Equally, there were some teaching issues evident in the Gold Step surrounding questions that involved distinguishing between content and structural or presentational devises.